schemathesis/schemathesis/CONTRIBUTING.rst

 * Write a simple and descriptive title to identify your suggestion.
 * Provide as many details as possible, explain your context, and how the feature should work.
 * Explain why this improvement would be useful.
 * Keep the scope narrow.
-It will make it easier to implement.
+This will make it easier to implement.

 Report bugs
 -----------